Welcome Avatar!

 Why We Have More Than One

-Your hardware wallet could be lost, damaged, or destroyed.
+Also consider your hardware wallet could be lost, damaged, or destroyed.
 If you’ve maintained your seed phrase securely you can still access your funds but you’d have to use a hot wallet since you have no backup.
 This introduces risk as you may end up downloading a malicious file.

 Imagine the sinking feeling - your crypto gone for good!